ottoykh/LandsD-iB1000/README.md

 The following is a simple process to decompse and extraction features from iB1000,  user need to download the fullset seamless geodatabase from the LandsD hkmapservice then unzip the geoadtabase.
 ## Demo
-- Download the Fullset Seamless geoadtabase from LandsD
+- Download the Fullset Seamless geodatabase from LandsD

 ```python
  !wget "https://open.hkmapservice.gov.hk/OpenData/directDownload?productName=iB1000&sheetName=Fullset_Seamless&productFormat=FGDB" -O Fullset_Seamless_FGDB.zip